-In the simplest demo setup the work pool and the control pool may be hosted on the same server and you may only run the minimum of two worker daemons (one for users' custom queries, one for all other tasks).
+In the simplest demo setup the work pool and the control pool may be hosted on the same machine and you may only run the minimum of two worker daemons (one for processing users' custom queries, one for all other work pool tasks).

 For deployments, the work pool will consist of multiple virtual machines, each of which may host multiple LGTM workers.

 It's important to distinguish between "workers" (the daemons that build and analyze code) and "worker hosts" (the machines on which the workers run).

 The workers in LGTM's work pool should not be confused with the "task workers" that run in the control pool.
 The latter are instances of a service that performs background tasks for the system.